fum-cs/machine-learning/notebooks/index.md

 # About Machine Learning

 In this exciting journey, we'll delve into the fascinating world of **Machine Learning** with Python, where machines learn, adapt, and make decisions based on data.
 Topics that are covered are Linear Models, Kernelization, Model Selection, Ensemble Learning, Data Preprocessing and Bayesian Learning.
-Neural Networks, Gradient Descent and related subjects are sicussed in [Neural Networks Course](https://fum-cs.github.io/neural-networks/).
+Neural Networks, Gradient Descent and related subjects are disccussed in [Neural Networks Course](https://fum-cs.github.io/neural-networks/).

-### Prerequisites
+## Prerequisites

 - **Basic Knowledge**: You should have a solid understanding of artificial intelligence concepts.
 - **Mathematics**: Advanced topics may require strong mathematical foundations.